 You could also head to the theater to watch a Broadway musical, a Cirque du Soleil show, or an SF Opera performance.
 Follow the link below to see a full list.

-Spend an extra special Christmas Eve and Day in San Francisco by attending a holiday performance of the The Nutcracker by the SF Ballet, Irving Berlin's White Christmas musical, or Cirque du Soleil's Luzia.
+Spend an extra special Christmas Eve and Day in San Francisco by attending a holiday performance of the The Nutcracker by the SF Ballet, Disney's Aladdin musical, or others.

 A number of the city's renowned restaurants are also offering special menus.
 If you're looking to do some sightseeing, you'll find a number of attractions still open on the holiday, and you might even want to take a tour of the bay, the Golden Gate Bridge, or Chinatown.
 Get the details below.